naborlozada/BookChapter_SNP_identification_tutorial/scripts_tutorial/scripts_description/02_reference_genome.md

+## Step 2: Download & Parse Reference Genome Files

-## UPDATE for VectorBase database
+### UPDATE for VectorBase database

-This file has the same information that in the other short command lines instructions from our book [chapter](https://github.com/naborlozada/BookChapter_SNP_identification_tutorial/blob/main/steps_scripts/2-Reference_genome_index_files.sh), however, the only change is the updated information associated to the VectorBase (VB) database: to have access to any information/resource of this database you have to create a **free** account through a registration process.
+This file has the same information that in the other short command lines instructions from our book [chapter](https://link.springer.com/protocol/10.1007/978-1-0716-4583-3_2), however, the only change is the updated information associated to the VectorBase (VB) database: to have access to any information/resource of this database you have to create a **free** account through a registration process.
 This is a major update that this database has been introduced in the past month after major changes.
 They share the following message:

 *VEuPathDB is evolving under a new organizational structure.
 In order to use VEuPathDB resources, you will now need to log into your free account.
 This helps us collect accurate user metrics to guide future development.*